Alternative Therapies or Medicine Options Worth Thinking About

 - How IM Works

 The brain with the IM along with functional therapy interventions, “IM is not only addressing users abilities that has an impact on their achievements and independence, but its also retraining the timing between the areas of the brain that are underlying many of the problems people are working on in therapy.
 This creates a more efficient treatment and better overall treatment outcomes.
-IM is a game-like auditory-visual platform that engages people and provides up to date feedback on the millisecond to promote synchronized timing in the brain.
-Users can customize and increase the difficulty and time the motor movements by setting them to be higher and faster, which will test the person’s cognitive processing, attention and decision-making.
+IM is a game-like auditory-visual platform that engages people and provides up-to-date feedback on milliseconds to promote synchronized timing in the brain.
+Users can customize and increase the difficulty and time of the motor movements by setting them to be higher and faster, which will test the person’s cognitive processing, attention, and decision-making.
 IM is the only neuro-motor therapy tool that can be used on any person across the therapy spectrum, even those who require hands-on assistance due to physical and/or cognitive impairments”.

 - What is Music Therapy?